 Which machine has an unfair advantage?
-Finally a showdown between Cricut vs Brother
+Finally a showdown between Brother Scan and Cut vs Cricut Maker

 First I will give you the bird’s eye view.
 Check out the table below and see how the two machines compare to each other.
 Bellow the table I will go into the details.

 Let’s get started.
 The fight is on: Brother vs. Cricut.